Microsoft 365 plugin

 Get the total number of files and how many of them were active across all group sites associated with a Microsoft 365 group.

-Get details about users who have a activated a Microsoft 365 subscription.
+Get details about users who have activated Microsoft 365 subscription.

-Get the count of Microsoft 365 activation on desktop and mobile.
+Get the count of Microsoft 365 activations on desktops and devices.

 M365: Active Users by Platform